 Conventional wisdom says that half of all businesses fail in the first year and more than 90% fail in the first five years.
-The Small Business Administration issued a study in 2016 that says 75% survive the first year and half survive five years.
+The Small Business Administration issued a study in 2016 that says 75% survive the first year and a half survive five years.

 However, many startups do fail, and some do so miserably, spectacularly or both.
 Let’s look at seven startups who failed miserably.
 A good internet marketing company could have strategically taken them on a different path.
-But of course it takes more than just a great marketing to win in business.
+But of course, it takes more than just a great marketing to win in business.
 These startups hold a lesson for the rest on how not to run a new business.

-Silicon Valley in particular has been home to multiple billion-dollar startup companies that failed.
+Silicon Valley, in particular, has been home to multiple billion-dollar startup companies that failed.
 CueCat by Digital Convergence Corporation set the stage for this by raising almost $200 million dollars in funding and then falling apart.

 CueCat was a device that let you scan barcodes and go to the website of the barcode’s creator; this was a precursor to the technology that lets you scan or take a picture of a QR code and go to a website.
-It was arguably a failure because it required the separate, proprietary CueCat device and wasn’t as universal as smart phones today.
+It was arguably a failure because it required the separate, proprietary CueCat device and wasn’t as universal as smartphones today.

 The solar startup Solyndra was touted by President Obama as the future of American energy.
 Solyndra received almost a billion dollars in loans from the Energy Department in addition to many tax breaks and nearly guaranteed high market prices for power it produced per renewable energy mandates.

 When your business fails despite government financial backing and nearly guaranteed pay rates for what you produce, there must be something wrong with it.

 Pay By Touch was intended to let you pay for items with your fingerprint, tying the security of biometrics with the convenience of immediate payment.
 The startup received a whopping $340 million dollars between 2002 and 2008.
 The company’s biggest problem was wasting much of the money that it received.